-F. Construction.
-All stormwater runoff increases during construction and following shall be kept on-site or directed to swales, ditches, or piping to approved drainage areas with adequate capacity.
+The applicant shall provide a sketch with the building application indicating the drainage intent. - EF.
+Construction.
+All stormwater runoff increase during construction and following must-shall-be kept on-site or directed to swales, ditches, or piping to approved drainage areas with adequate capacity.